Chanel ready-to-wear collection: Chanel Ready-to-Wear Spring 2015 Runway Show

 "Women's Rights Are More Than Alright," and "History is Her Story."
 Chaka Khan's "I'm Every Woman" provided the runway soundtrack.

 Cara Delevingne opened the runway show, which featured 86 looks, with a megaphone in hand.
 Melina Gesto, Josephine Le Tutour, Sanne Vloet, Charlotte Free, Daphne Groeneveld, Georgia May Jagger, Sam Rollinson, Lexi Boling, Zlata Mangafic, Valery Kaufman, Taylor Hill, Gigi Hadid, Kendall Jenner, Joan Smalls, and Gisele Bündchen were amongst the models who also walked the show.
 Lindsey Wixson closed the presentation, culminating in a feminist march protest.
-Anna Mouglalis, Baz Luhrmann, Catherine Martin, Julie Delpy, Alma Jodorowsky, Elisa Sednaoui, Laura Neiva, Alexa Chung, Louise Grinberg, Caroline Sieber, Anna Linhartová, Claire Berest, Anne Berest, Yi Zhou, Razane Jammal, and Kris Jenner attended the show.

 As told to Tim Blanks of Style.com, Lagerfeld noted, "I like the idea to show the clothes in the street, girls walking like as if they were walking in the street.
 And also, there are all kinds of pieces; everybody can use, play with.
 It's not professional… There are no 70s, no 60s—it's more of a Mod de Viv than mod."

 W Magazine's Editor-in-Chief Stefano Tonchi said of the presentation, "Karl is such a great social commentator.
 It's true that fashion is supposed to be the mirror of society, but he really put the mirror on our faces and he reflects the feeling and the mood and the ideas that people have in their mind.